Rhoban/onshape-to-robot/README.md

 <img src="img/smalls/frame.png" />
 </p>

+If you want to give it a try, you can use the `bullet.py` in `urdf` mode, it will output the frames on standard output.

 ## Cache

 Some requests are cached for convenience (recovery of STL, massproperties etc.).
 You can run